Photos by Greg Frazier

 By the time the big man was back, there was a new hole on the team.
 Devastating news came in early January as Blossom learned he would need eye surgery.
 The skipper would be out for six weeks, leaving assistant coach Scott Stallcup reluctantly at the helm for a brutal stretch of schedule.

 “Coach Stallcup may be one of the best assistant coaches in America, if not the best,” senior Donovan Daniels said.
-“But at the end of the day, we the players have to go out and execute, because we are the ones out on the court.”

 The Statesmen rose to the challenge, going 11-0 in Blossom’s absence.
 They survived Ritenour and Lafayette in close road games, ran SLUH off its own court in an emotional rematch (59-43), and beat three different eventual State champions: Morgan Park (75-67) out of Chicago, Iowa City West (76-68), and Vashon (60-59), the nationally ranked Missouri Class IV champs.